-Three Months Ended March 31, 2022 Compared with Three Months Ended March 31, 2021
+Three Months Ended June 30, 2022 Compared with Three Months Ended June 30, 2021

-Net interest expense for the 2022 Quarter decreased by \$2.7 million primarily due to lower interest on our senior secured credit facility.
-The decrease in interest expense on our senior secured credit facility is primarily due to a lower outstanding balance throughout the 2022 Quarter as a result of the proceeds we received from the additional issuance of \$250 million in aggregate principal of our 2027 Notes in April 2021 and the proceeds from the sale of a noncontrolling interest in our CHOPS pipeline in November 2021, both of which were used to pay down the outstanding balance under our senior secured credit facility.
-Additionally, we had higher capitalized interest during the 2022 Quarter as a result of our increased capital expenditures associated with the GOP that are now being funded internally.
+Net interest expense for the 2022 Quarter decreased by \$3.2 million primarily due to lower interest on our senior secured credit facility and higher capitalized interest.
+The decrease in interest expense associated with our senior secured credit facility is primarily due to a lower outstanding balance throughout the 2022 Quarter as a result of: (i) the proceeds we received from the additional issuance of \$250 million in aggregate principal of our 2027 Notes in April 2021; (ii) the proceeds from the sale of a noncontrolling interest in our CHOPS pipeline in November 2021; and (iii) the excess proceeds we received from the issuance of our Alkali senior secured notes in May 2022, all of which were used to pay down the outstanding balance under our senior secured credit facility.
+Additionally, we had higher capitalized interest during the 2022 Quarter as a result of our increased capital expenditures associated with the GOP and our offshore growth capital construction projects, both of which are being funded internally.